paich64/C64MEGA65/FAQ.md

+@TODO: Adjust links (from develop branch to master, where necessarry, for example mover.sh)

 @TODO: Add some FAQs around starting the C64 core while a cartridge is inserted.
 Problems such as this here can arise: